ultraJeff/containers-and-ocp-workshop/developing-on-openshift-getting-started.md

 And finally, open the terminal by clicking the hamburger menu icon on the top left

 ![Dev Spaces Open the Terminal](./assets/images/terminal-2.png)

+-->
+## Log into Openshift
+Go back to your [workshop landing page](https://demo.redhat.com/workshop/c8wjq) (you may need to login again using the same email address as before) and paste the `login command` into the bastion.

 Now, you are ready to begin this workshop module!